Above/featured: Great Hall, Museum of Anthropology, Vancouver – 5 May 2017 (6D1).

 In Canada, National Aboriginal Day is held on or near the same day as northern summer solstice to celebrate language, culture, and tradition on the longest day of the year.
 In 1996, then Governor-General of Canada, Roméo LeBlanc, proclaimed June 21 as National Aboriginal Day.
 In 2017, Canadian Prime Minister Justin Trudeau announced the change to National Indigenous Peoples Day to include First Nations, Inuit, and Métis indigenous peoples.

-To highlight some wonderfully engaging work by contemporary indigenous artists, I provide examples of art seen and exhibited in the Vancouver area.
+To highlight some wonderfully engaging work by contemporary indigenous artists, I provide examples of art seen and exhibited in both Vancouver and Seattle.

 Assu’s work explores the recent historical impact of the Canadian government’s residential schools program whose authorities took indigenous children away from their families in a program of institutionalized assimilation.
 His work also gives voice to his own experience of racism, but he also acknowledges and honours his grandmother, her memories and experiences.